 This is a delightful live entertainment venue for dinner and a cabaret show followed by dancing.
 It was fully booked (as were the exotic restaurants) by the time we discovered it.
 It is probably wise to book the restaurants online before your cruise if you want to secure a meal is a specific high-end restaurant on the Britannia.

-This is a multi-purpose TV studio, that doubles as a cinema and a venue for guest speakers and cookery demos, a hands-on cookery club, and radio plays.
+This multi-purpose TV studio doubles as a cinema and venue for guest speakers and cookery demos, a hands-on cookery club, and radio plays.

 Bars and Food

 There are 13 restaurants and eateries and 13 bars on board.
 My favorites are the Crow’s Nest lounge which has a 180-degree view at the front of the ship, stunning décor, and ambiance and serves 20 different brands of gin.
 The Sunset Bar at the other end of the ship has secluded couched snugs surrounded by (plastic) greenery and overlooking the swimming pools.
 Both are delightful spaces to relax over a friendly conversation and a cocktail.